Seagate/cortx-experiments/logrotation/README.md

 - Custom log_rollover script:
   - Will be scheduled at fixed interval as configured in crontab entry.
-  - Log path will the input to the script.
+  - Log path will be the input to the script.
   - Will rotate the logs when run by the cron

-### `Logrorate` Utility with Cron Job
+### `Logrotate` Utility with Cron Job
 - At container entry point:
-  - Run a [startup script](startup/entrypoint_logrotate.py) (Input to the script is config url).\
+  - Run a component [startup script](startup/entrypoint_logrotate.py) (Input to the script is config url).\
-  This script will fetch the local from config and update the log path accordingly in logrotate configuration file & move the config file to the location `/etc/logrotate.d`
+  This script will fetch the log path (eg. /share/var/log/cortx/) from config url and update the path accordingly in logrotate configuration file & move the config file to the location `/etc/logrotate.d`.

   - Start the crond service.
   - Continue with further entry-point implementation.

-  **NOTE**: Logrotate applies the config daily by default, can be forced to Hourly by moving the logrotate script from cron.daily to cron.hourly.\
+  **NOTE**: Logrotate applies the config daily by default, can be forced to Hourly by the cmd `mv /etc/cron.daily/logrotate /etc/cron.hourly`.\
   If we want to schedule it more frequently then we need to add a cron job which runs logrotate config with -f flag.

 - Logrotate config: